kubernetes/community/contributors/design-proposals/statefulset-update.md

 will [select the PodTemplate](#podtemplate-selection) from the StatefulSet's revision history corresponding to the Pod's ordinal and create the Pod.
-1. If all Pods in the sequence `[0,.Spec.Replicas)` have been created, but if any have a Status other than Running or do not have a Ready Condition, the StatefulSet controller will wait for these Pods to either become Running and Ready, or to be completely deleted.
+1. If all Pods in the sequence `[0,.Spec.Replicas)` have been created, but if any have a do not have a Ready Condition, the StatefulSet controller will wait for these Pods to either become Ready, or to be completely deleted.
-1. If all Pods in the sequence `[0,.Spec.Replicas)` have a Status of Running and a Condition indicating Ready, and if `.Spec.Replicas` is less than `.Status.Replicas`, the controller will delete the Pod corresponding to the largest ordinal.
+1. If all Pods in the sequence `[0,.Spec.Replicas)` have a Condition indicating Ready, and if `.Spec.Replicas` is less than `.Status.Replicas`, the controller will delete the Pod corresponding to the largest ordinal.
 This implies that scaling takes precedence over Pod updates.
 1. If all Pods in the range `[0,.Spec.Replicas)` have a Status of Running and a Ready Condition, if `.Spec.Replicas` is equal to `.Status.Replicas`, and if there are Pods that do not match the